 2.3 Members will recall previous support for the creation of a Town Investment Program Manager in order to oversee the delivery of the Towns Fund program and individual projects.
-The recruitment process is underway, with a closing date of 10th September 2021.
-It is expected that the new appointment will be introduced to the November meeting of the Committee.
+The recruitment process has closed, with interviews taking place at the end of September.

-Project updates
+Project Updates